 Domaine Berthet Rayne Tradition is made from a blend that is usually close to 60% Grenache, 20% Mourvedre, 10% Syrah and 10% Cinsault.
 The berries are vinified in cement tanks.
 The wine is aged in neutral vats or tank for an average of 12 months.
 Close to 2,000 cases are produced each year.

-Domaine Berthet Rayne Elixir des Papes is made from 100% Grenache.
+Domaine Berthet Rayne Elixir des Papes is made from 100% old vine Grenache.
+The terroir is rocks, pebbles and limestone soils in the Coudoulet vineyard.
 The grapes are destemmed according to the needs of the vintage.
 Vinification takes place in cement tanks.

-Domaine Berthet Rayne Vieille en Fut de Chene is produced from a blend of 65% Grenache, 30% Mourvedre and 5% Cinsault.
-The fruit is destemmed.
+Domaine Berthet Rayne Fut de Chene is produced from a blend of 65% Grenache, 30% Mourvedre and 5% Cinsault.
+The terroir is rocks, pebbles and limestone soils in the la Gardiole vineyard.
+The average of the vines used to produce this cuvee are 50 years of age.
+The grapes are destemmed.
 The grapes are vinified in cement tanks.
-The wine is aged in French oak barrels for up to 18 months.
-The average of the vines used to produce this cuvee are 50 years of age.
+The wine is aged in demi-muids and used French oak barrels for up to 18 months.
 900 cases of this wine is produced in most vintages.

 The top wine of Domaine Berthet Rayne is Cuvee Cadiac, which is produced from a split of 50% Grenache and 50% Mourvedre.
 On average the grapes come from vines that are over 65 years of age.
+The terroir is rocks, pebbles and limestone.
+The vines are planted in the Coudoulet lieu-dit.
 The berries are destemmed.
+Cuvee Cadiac is aged in up to 100% new, French oak barrels for an average of 12 months.
 Not much of this special wine is produced as production is on average close to 200 cases per year.
-Cuvee Cadiac is aged in a combination of new and old, French oak barrels for an average of 12 months.

 Serving and Decanting Domaine Berthet Rayne with Wine, Food, Pairing Tips